sraju7213-wq/RajuPrompter/README.md

 1. Open `app.js`
 2. Find the `wordLibrary` object
 3. Add words to existing categories or create new ones

-### Adding New Templates:
-1. Open `app.js`
-2. Find the `promptTemplates` object
-3. Add new template objects with name, template, and category

 ### Creating New Themes:
 1. Open `style.css`